-Olamina Fund
+Olamina

-Olamina Fund seeks to address the historic lack of access to capital in American communities — namely Black and Native communities, who have faced decades of disinvestment and intentional extraction.
+Olamina seeks to address the historic lack of access to capital in American communities — namely Black and Native communities, who have faced decades of disinvestment and intentional extraction.

-Launched by Candide Group in 2019, Olamina Fund provides impact-oriented loans to a variety of women- and BIPOC-led private debt providers.
+Launched by Candide Group in 2019, Olamina provides impact-oriented loans to a variety of women- and BIPOC-led private debt providers.
 These organizations include such as CDFIs, non-profit loan funds, and other institutions, which invest in critical community staples including small business development, worker cooperatives, and low-income housing.

 Current Fund Size